bevyengine/bevy-website/content/learn/book/intro/the-next-three-letters.md

 If Entities, Components, and Systems are the first three concepts, then **Resources**, **Queries**, and **Commands** are the next three.

 These concepts are core to _Bevy_'s ECS, but they aren't inherent to the ECS architecture.
 This is an important thing to note: ECS as a general concept is a minimal, baseline set of principles.
-Bevy ECS is our complete _data model_.
-We've prioritized building something that is practical, simple, and fun to use.
+We do not consider Bevy ECS to be constrained by these principles.
+We've prioritized building something that is capable, easy to understand, and fun to use.
 That means going beyond the bounds of traditional ECS!

 ## Resources